drush-ops/drush/docs/repl.md

 The [php:cli command](commands/php_cli.md) is interactive PHP REPL with your bootstrapped site (remote or local).
 It’s a Drupal code playground.
 You can do quick code experimentation, grab some data, or run Drush commands.
 This can also help with debugging certain issues.
 See [this blog post](http://blog.damiankloip.net/2015/drush-php) for an introduction.
 Run `help` for a list of commands.

+Entity classes are available without their namespace.
+For example, Node::load() works instead of Drupal\Node\entity\Noad::load().